kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 Each of these sections can contain one or more signature requirements.
 Users can also define both sections in one file as shown above.
-In this situations, all the signatures requirements from the `allOf` **AND** a minimum number of matches from the `anyOf` section as described in the `minimumMatches` field must be valid.
+In this situations, all the signatures requirements from the `allOf` **AND** a minimum number of matches from the `anyOf` section as described in the `minimumMatches` field must be satisfied.

 ### Signature validation

 The users can validate different signatures in the `anyOf` and `allOf` sections.
 It's possible to validate the public key and the keyless data used to sign the policy.

-### Public key validation
+#### Public key validation

-To check if the policy is assigned with the given public key, the users can define the key data and the owner of the key used to sign the policy.
+To ensure a policy is signed with the given public key, the users can define the key data and the owner of the key used to sign the policy.
 As illustrated bellow, it is necessary to define the kind as `pubKey` and insert the public key data in the `key` field.
-The owner field is optional.
+The owner field is optional, but can be useful to clarify who owns the key.

 **Example**